ZadkielAK/Smart-Traffic-Management-system/README.md

 # Smart-Traffic-Management-system
-This model has three functions.
+The pdf contains all the research and in-depth explanation about the topic.
-First one is to detect vehicles with an accuracy higher that 0.6 second one is to count the number of vehichels from the roi and adjust the red and green light accordingly third one is also the same but it works with an lcd display and a red and green light circuit to display the timer and lights. to see more u can check out the pdf.
+The model has 3 main functions.
+To identify and determine the vehicles, To count and id the vehicle when it passes through the ROI and to connect with a LCD and LEDs to simulate the red and green light with a timer.